-In this newest manifestation the blog is operated by Sajad Amiri, Shervin Farridnejad, Yazdan Safaee and Arash Zeini.
+In this newest manifestation the blog is operated by Shervin Farridnejad, Yazdan Safaee and Arash Zeini.

 Yazdan Safaee has an MA in the history of ancient Iran from the University of Tehran.
 His main research interests are Achaemenid culture and history.
 Yazdan’s MA thesis discusses how the Greek perception of women influenced the Greek accounts of Achaemenid history.
 He has published a book entitled Darius III: The Last Great King (in Persian).
 He is Currently a PhD student at École pratique des hautes études, working on the role and status of Persian women as reflected in the administrative records from Persepolis.

-Arash Zeini is a postdoctoral fellow and a member of staff at the Institute of Iranian Studies, Freie Universität Berlin.
-Arash’s main research interests include the study of ancient Iran, Zoroastrianism, particularly the late antique exegesis of the Avesta, the study of Pahlavi Documents and digital humanities.
+Arash Zeini‘s main research interests include ancient Iran, Zoroastrianism, particularly the late antique exegesis of the Avesta, the study of Pahlavi Documents and digital humanities.
 He is a Bahari Research Fellow at the Faculty of Asian and Middle Eastern Studies, University of Oxford.
 In Berlin he taught as a faculty member various courses on the history of Iran (BA), Zoroastrianism in late antiquity and Iranian history in its (late antique) sources (MA).
 He recently published The Roar of Silence: A Festschrift in honour of François de Blois, a volume jointly edited with Adam Benkato.
 His monograph, Zoroastrian Scholasticism in Late Antiquity, contains at its core an edition of the Middle Persian translation (zand) of the Yasna Haptaŋhāiti, a liturgical text composed in the Old Iranian language of Avestan and commonly dated to the middle of the second millennium BCE.
-Arash’s dissertation, obtained at SOAS, received jointly with Agnès Lenepveu-Hot the 2015 SIE award for a European Ph.D. thesis in Iranian Studies.
+Arash’s dissertation, obtained at SOAS, received jointly with Agnès Lenepveu-Hotz the 2015 SIE award for a European Ph.D. thesis in Iranian Studies.